Follow these quick tips to help your press releases get picked up by the media.

 Keep your company boilerplate succinct and straightforward.
 Explain what the company does in plain English so journalists understand.
 Include a link to the company homepage early in the release so journalists can quickly reference the website.
 Be sure to provide links to any sources cited in the release.
 And include instructions how the journalist can obtain hi-res images.

 Use these five quick tips to improve your press releases.
 Have press release tips of your own?
 Share in the comments.
-Or, give Triad a call and we can help you plan your next press release for maximum exposure.
+Or, contact Triad and we can help you plan your next press release for maximum exposure.